Akkii4/Akkii4/README.md

 ## Hey there 👋, you stumbled upon the profile of a Solidity Engineer ##

 ## 💫 About Me:
-I'm a Blockchain's Smart Contract Developer/ Architect  with over 4.5+ years of experience building decentralized applications and smart contracts for Ethereum, Layer 2(Arbitrum), Binance Smart Chain, Polygon(prev.
+An EVM Blockchain's Smart Contract Developer/ Architect  with over 4.5+ years of experience building decentralized applications and smart contracts for Ethereum, Layer 2(Arbitrum), Binance Smart Chain, Polygon(prev.
 Matic) and Tron.

 📫 [My Resume](https://drive.google.com/file/d/1W0MrPJTeooBP5YHyvyTN5_BCKPkJeDR1/view?usp=sharing)